nixin72/from-template/README.md

 # from-template

 This package `from-template` allows users to quickly set up a working template for a variety of Racket projects.
-It works by adding a new `raco` command `from-template` that downloads a repo from [github.com/racket-templates](https://github.com/racket-templates) and removing the git history from the project so you get a fresh start.
+It works by adding a new `raco` command `raco new` that downloads a repo from [github.com/racket-templates](https://github.com/racket-templates) and removing the git history from the project so you get a fresh start.

+Note: the old command `raco from-template` is still supported.

 # Install